rsinghhtx/Sanicreadme/readme.md

 ***

 ## User-Stories
 Johnny Banger is feeling down in life and needs a pick me up.
 Does he watch TV?
 Hang out with his friends?
-Or does he take a trip to Sanic Land?
+Or does he take a trip to Sanic Surf?

 ## Wireframes

 <img src="http://imgur.com/a/CHg3t"
-alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" />
+alt="DANK WIREFRAMES BALSAMIQ" width="240" height="180" border="10" />